JavierHern/Route-Planner/README.md

 # Route Planning Project

+This route planner is developed in cpp and is using the OpenStreetMap for visualizing the A* Algorithm application.
 This repo contains the starter code for the Route Planning project.

 <img src="map.png" width="600" height="450" />